 "Moss rose" is also another name for portulaca, a flower that grows particularly well in our Tennessee climate, and it's also one of the first flowers I was able to cultivate with any success.
 I'm not really much of a gardener, but I always have a few flowers in bloom around my house and some tomatoes or herbs in my backyard.

-I've been watercoloring for about ten years now, trying different paints, papers, colors, and ideas.
+I began watercoloring around 2008, trying different paints, papers, colors, and ideas.
 Most of that time I worked for other people.
 Now, I've decided to work for myself, doing something I enjoy, and I hope you'll enjoy my work too!

 My work has been shown and collected throughout the South.
 My collectors are drawn to my paintings and watercolors for their strength of composition, fresh lines, and innovative use of color.

 I've been painting part- and full-time for over 30 years.
 Growing up outside Atlanta, I was the first in my family to go to college, then on to an MFA at the University of Georgia.
 Art is how I make sense of the world.
 As a child in a rural school, my constant drawing was treated as a behavioral problem.
 But it kept my spirits alive, and has been my constant bulwark ever since.

 Though I paint both figurative and abstract work, my first love is for the human figure.
 I'm fascinated with how our bodies are put together and move through space.
 And so in my art, even when it's abstract, I'm always trying to make explicit the interior momentum within our bodies and our lives.

 My oil and acrylic paintings typically begin with a rough sketch applied directly to the canvas.
 After that, I let go of any "plans" and follow the possibilities suggested by the materials and the current shape of my thinking.
 I use the same kind of high-quality brushes I bought just out of art school years ago, and my detailed brushwork is one of the distinctive features of my art.